mfrancka/imap-checker/README.md

 imap-checker
 ============

-Python script to check new messages in IMAP directory
+Python script to check new messages in IMAP directory.